Cross-disciplinary training activities

 This activity is carried out according to the supervisor's opinion.

-To achieve a broad training in scientific culture, it is considered essential for the doctoral students to attend lectures and seminars (not necessarily related to their field of research), in addition to attending specialised conferences.
+- Interdisciplinary seminars To achieve a broad training in scientific culture, it is considered essential for the PhD students to attend lectures and seminars (not necessarily related to their field of research), in addition to attending specialised conferences.
 The minimum is considered to be about six conferences per year.

 Attendance sheets will be provided at lectures organised by the URV and the ICIQ for signing by students.
 Other documents proving attendance will also be accepted.